adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_controllers.md

 Deployments have several interesting use cases which are listed in this page. https://kubernetes.io/docs/concepts/workloads/controllers/deployment/
 ##### Deployment lifecycle
-First the deployment is created.
+First, the deployment is created.
-Deployment in turn creates the replicaset.
+The deployment in turn creates the replicaset.
-Replica Set has in turn creates pods.
+The Replica Set in turn creates pods.
 **Kubectl describe deployment** command can be used to find more information about the deployment status.
 ```
 apiVersion: apps/v1